 How to Clean Your Shower Head of Limescale

-But before you order a new shower head, once again, it is worth trying to give the shower head and the shower hose a good deep clean which will offer a few weeks of relief from shower blockage.
+But before you order a new shower head, it is worth trying to give the shower head and the shower hose a good deep clean which will offer a few weeks of relief from shower blockage.
 So, Plumbworld is here to help.

 How long should you soak a shower head in vinegar?